Constantinopolitan Karaites: Influence on Karaite Judaism

 In spite of the small size of this community, the Constantinopolitan Karaites have had a great influence on the Karaite Judaism through their literary output.
-The communities of Constantinople and Adrianople produced eminent personalities for the Karaite movement like Caleb Afendopolo, Elijah Bashyazi, Aaron ben Joseph of Constantinople, Aaron ben Elijah, Judah Hadassi, Moses Beghi a 15th/16th century paytan, Judah Gibbor, a paytan and author of several writings, Judah Poki ben Eliezer (nephew of Elijah Bashyazi) a scholar, Elijah Yerushalmi also a scholar and others.
+The communities of Constantinople and Adrianople produced important figures for the Karaite movement, such as Caleb Afendopolo, Elijah Bashyazi, Aaron ben Joseph of Constantinople, Aaron ben Elijah, Judah Hadassi, Moses Beghi, a 15th/16th century paytan; Judah Gibbor, a paytan and author of several writings; Judah Poki ben Eliezer (nephew of Elijah Bashyazi) a scholar; and Elijah Yerushalmi, also a scholar.
 These authors have produced prominent theological, liturgical and philosophical works, which have been eminent for the development of the wider Karaite Judaism.
 It was the work "Seder Tefillot" (Book of Prayers and Hymns) of Aaron ben Joseph of Constantinople that was adopted by most of the Karaite congregations as the standard prayer-book, and that probably earned for him the epithet "ha-Kadosh" (the Saint).
 In order to settle the religious laws Elijah Bashyazi compiled a code entitled "Aderet Eliyahu" (The Mantle of Elijah).
 This code, which contained both the mandatory and prohibitory precepts, is rightly regarded by the Karaites as the greatest authority on those matters.
 Shlomo ben Afeda Ha-Kohen considered the last of the Karaite sages of Constantinople wrote an abridgment of the "Aderet Eliyahu" in 1860, named "Yeriot Shelomo".